 If you yourself are affected by an injury, there are two claims: injunctive relief and the claim for damages.
 The latter, however, exists only if the infringement was culpably committed, ie intentionally or negligently.

 For example, if an image is used by a database that leaves a legitimate impression, the user of the image can assume that everything is legal.
 If it now turns out that the picture should not have been offered, then the author is entitled to injunctive relief against the user, but not to the claim for damages.
 On the other hand, if the platform makes a dubious impression right from the start (missing imprint, no general terms and conditions and so on), the user has to be accused of at least negligence.
 The author would, therefore, have a claim for damages.

 Many online retailers struggle with the legal protection of their Internet presence.
 Händlerbund can assist you with legal questions regarding this topic.
-If you as a retailer opt-in for our extensive legal services, you can make use of discount code P2122#2019 for 3 months off the membership package of your choice.
+If you are interested in their extensive legal services as a retailer, you can make use of discount code P2122#2019 for 3 months off the membership package of your choice.
 Find out more.

 About the author